icyyolo/TikTokHackathonSubmission/README.md

 Protect every face around you—our AI automatically detects and blurs bystander faces in real time, keeping your world private without missing a moment.

+## How we built it
+Byte Meets Vibe has 2 components: the Frontend (React Native/Expo) and the Backend (Python Flask).

 ## Frontend

 ### Getting Started